kieselsteini/ltro1/README.md

 - graphics / sprites are simple Lua strings
 - music / sound effects are simple Lua strings
 - More info here https://itch.io/jam/lospec-jam-1
+- integrated sprite editor
 - Public Domain :)
 - SDL2 is the only external dependency

+## Functions
+- **F1**: resume with the Lua script
+- **F2**: enter sprite editor

+### Lua Script
+The game is programmed using the Lua (http://www.lua.org) programming language.
+LTRO-1 will include the newest Lua 5.4.3 as its runtime.

+### Sprite Editor
+There is a very simple sprite editor in LTRO-1.
+You can draw 12x12 sprites and export/import it to/from the clipboard.
+Sou you can simply paste the exported string right into your Lua script.

 ## Programming API
 ### ltro.quit()